Simple-Configuration-Server/simple-configuration-server/README.md

     array_item: !scs-common 'global.yaml#global_array.[0]'
 ```

-_Note: Since dots are used as a level seperator in the relative references,
+_Note: Since dots are used as a level seperator in relative references,
 it's advised not to use keys containing dots in these files.
 By default, the
-SCS will produce an error on startup if this is the case.
+SCS will raise an error on startup if this is the case.
 If you need keys with
 dots, disable this check by setting 'environments.reject_keys_containing_dots'
 to false in scs-configuration.yaml (See section 2.4)_